milankarman/FastStronghold/README.md

 FastStronghold **never** accesses Minecraft's game memory, and anything it can do could be realistically done using math during runs by a stream chatter or backseating friend.

+It is important to note that the speedrunning rules are subject to change and there are voices against external programs reading from the clipboard.
+However with the official ruleset at this moment this tool is completely legal.

 ## Usage

 ### Stronghold Triangulation